progmaticltd/homebox/README.md

 - A low consumption hardware box to plug on your router, I personally use [pondesk](https://www.pondesk.com/) boxes.
 - A computer to run the Ansible scripts.
-- A static IP address from your ISP (Not mandatory, but works better)
+- A static IP address from your ISP (it is not mandatory, but will work better)
 - Some basic newtork knowledge

+### Automatic update of the DNS entries

 For automatic DNS records creation and update:
 - A registered domain name, with [Gandi](https://gandi.net/)

-### Automatic update of the DNS entries
 A custom script automatically register domains entries to Gandi, if you provide an API key.
 This is useful so you do not have to manage the entries yourself, or if even if you don't have a static IP address.